alexdsbreslav/qualtrics_matlab_integration/README.md

   - In start.m, update: your python path

 If you would like to get a closer look at what the python scripts are doing, I have also provided them as Jupyter Notebooks.

-Please reach out with any questions, concerns, or suggestions!
-**alexander.breslav@duke.edu**